nabitbol/ft_transcendence/README.md

 The client is able to:
  - Create an account or connect with his 42 credentials
  - Chat with others users, add them as friends
- - Check their profile
+ - Play with friends or random people
- - Unlock new exciting achievement
+ - Climb the ladder and unlock new exciting achievement
  - and forth...